SM-Shaan/websocket-scaling/DOC/Shared-sessions.md

 # Shared Session Demo Setup 🛠️

-This demo demonstrates a shared session concept using Nginx load balancer, two Flask application servers, and Redis for session storage.
+This demo showcases the shared session concept by utilizing an Nginx load balancer for sticky sessions, two Flask application servers for handling requests, and Redis as a centralized session storage solution.
+Together, these components ensure session consistency, scalability, and high availability in a distributed WebSocket application setup.

 ## Architecture Diagram